mebster/mebster.github.com/_posts/2007-02-01-introducing-the-cloud-at-cern.md

 modal-id: 1
 short-name: cern
 img: cloud-cern.png
-alt: image-alt
+alt: cloud computing
 employer: CERN
 achievement: Introducing cloud technology to CERN
 ---

 In 2007, in a conference in Manchester, I heard Tony Hey present two new services that Amazon had just announced: the Elastic Compute Cloud (EC2) and the Simple Storage Service.
 Using the web to deliver on-demand computing, in a simple and scalable way was, to me was a paradigm shift.
-In the 90s, so many giants had tried and failed to deliver a successful on-demand service, yet Amazon's proposal was simple and elegant.
+In the '90s, so many giants had tried and failed to deliver a successful on-demand service, yet Amazon's proposal was simple and elegant.

 At that time, CERN IT's strategy was entirely focused on grid technologies, building massively distributed job execution clusters, using traditional technologies.
 The collaboration went as far as even maintaining its own Linux distribution, imposed to all users.